Tage Thompson: Playing career

 After playing in the U.S. National Development Team in the United States Hockey League, Thompson embarked on a collegiate career with Connecticut in the Hockey East conference.
 Thompson appeared in all 36 games during his freshman season at UConn in 2015–16 and was second on the team with 32 points on 14 goals and 18 assists.
 He also led the nation with 14 power play goals.
-Thompson wears jersey number #72 with his current team the Buffalo Sabres.

 In the 2016–17 season, and after his selection by the Blues in the draft, Thompson appeared in 34 games with the Huskies as a sophomore.
-He missed two games while participating with Team USA in the IIHF World Junior U20 Championship in Canada which resulted in Thompson earning his second Gold Medal.
+He missed two games while participating with Team USA in the IIHF World Junior Championship in Canada which resulted in Thompson earning his second Gold Medal.
 During his 34 games, Thompson led the Huskies with 19 goals and 32 points.
-After the completion of the Huskies season, Thompson opted to conclude his collegiate career and signed a three-year, entry-level contract with the St. Louis Blues on March 7, 2017.
-He immediately joined the Blues affiliate, the Chicago Wolves of the AHL, on an amateur try-out contract for the remainder of the 2016–17 season.
+After the completion of the Huskies season, Thompson concluded his collegiate career and signed a three-year, entry-level contract with the St. Louis Blues on March 7, 2017.
+He immediately joined the Blues affiliate, the Chicago Wolves of the AHL, on an amateur tryout contract for the remainder of the 2016–17 season.

 Thompson made his NHL debut in the Blues' first game of the 2017–18 season against the Pittsburgh Penguins on October 4, 2017.
 He played four NHL games before being sent down to the San Antonio Rampage on October 13.
 He was recalled to the NHL on December 18, and scored his first NHL goal three days later, in a 3–2 loss against the Edmonton Oilers.

-On July 1, 2018, he was part of a trade by the Blues that sent Patrik Berglund, Vladimír Sobotka and a 2019 first-round draft pick, and a 2021 second-round draft pick to the Buffalo Sabres in exchange for Ryan O'Reilly.
+On July 1, 2018, he was part of a trade by the Blues that sent Patrik Berglund, Vladimír Sobotka, a 2019 first-round draft pick, and a 2021 second-round draft pick to the Buffalo Sabres for Ryan O'Reilly.

 On October 5, 2020, as a restricted free agent, Thompson signed a three-year, $4.2 million contract extension with the Sabres.

 Entering the 2021–22 season with low expectations for the Sabres, Thompson enjoyed a breakout season playing on the top line with Jeff Skinner and new acquisition Alex Tuch.
 He tallied his first career hat-trick on February 19, 2022, in a 5–3 loss to the Colorado Avalanche.
-He would finish the season with 38 goals and 68 points in 78 games.
+He finished the season with 38 goals and 68 points in 78 games.
 On August 30, Thompson signed a seven-year, $50 million contract extension with the Sabres.

-Thompson in a game against the Seattle Kraken in 2022.
+Thompson (right) in a game against the Seattle Kraken in 2022.